Moult/threadbare/README.md

 Threadbare is:

  - Free software (AGPL-3.0-or-later)
- - A single PHP (i.e. easy to host) file about a thousand line long with zero boilerplate or design patterns.
+ - A single PHP (i.e. easy to host) file about a thousand lines long with zero boilerplate or design patterns.
  - Uses SQLite.
 Unless you have a thousand new posts a day, you're not going to notice.
  - 100% works without [JavaScript](https://tonsky.me/blog/js-bloat/).
 Conservatively optionally enhanced with up to 70KB (before gzip) on the heaviest page.
  - Very semantic HTML.
 Best viewed in [elinks](https://thinkmoult.com/using-elinks-browse-web.html).